Nico Hoerner Preview, Player Props: Cubs vs. Diamondbacks

 Nico Hoerner At The Plate

-- He ranks 19th in batting average, 45th in on base percentage, and 117th in slugging among qualifying batters in MLB action.
+- Among the qualified hitters, he ranks 19th in batting average, while his on-base percentage ranks 42nd and he is 117th in slugging.

+- Hoerner enters this game on a four-game hitting streak.
+Over the course of his last games, he's hitting .300.

-- Hoerner has picked up a hit in 73.3% of his 131 games this season, with at least two hits in 34.4% of those games.
+- Hoerner has picked up a hit in 97 of 132 games this year, with multiple hits 45 times.

-- He has hit a long ball in 6.9% of his games this year, and 1.5% of his plate appearances.
+- He has hit a home run in nine games this year (6.8%), homering in 1.5% of his trips to the plate.

-- In 38 games this season (29.0%), Hoerner has picked up an RBI, and in 16 of those games (12.2%) he had two or more.
-He has also driven home three or more of his team's runs in five contests.
+- In 28.8% of his games this season, Hoerner has driven in at least one run.
+In 16 of those games (12.1%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.